guardian/recommendations/npm-packages.md

 #### Do not use local copies of `peerDependencies` in a monorepo

-One of the benefits of a monorepo is that apps can directly consume dependencies that they live in the same workspace.
+One of the benefits of a monorepo is that projects can directly consume dependencies that live in the same workspace.

-This means the app is always up-to-date with their latest version, e.g.:
+This means they are always up-to-date with the latest versions of their deps, e.g.:

 ```js
 // my-app/package.json